Do you know which ingredients you really need to avoid in your beauty products ?

-What should you avoid when you’re shopping for products?
+What should you avoid when you are shopping for products?

 EDTA, Disodium EDTA and Sorbic acid - these preservatives can accelerate the formation of free radicals which can damage cells and trigger premature ageing.

-DEHP – this is a phthlate – a dangerous group of chemicals found in many perfumes, body sprays and hair mousses.
+DEHP - this is a phthalate, which is a dangerous group of chemicals found in many perfumes, body sprays and hair mousses.
 They can be carcinogenic.

-Parabens, e.g. butyl paraben, methyl paraben – preservatives which are widely used in many toiletries.
-Parabens can damage the DNA of skin cells potentially causing premature ageing.
+Parabens, e.g. butyl paraben and methyl paraben - these preservatives are widely used in many toiletries.
+Parabens have the ability to damage the DNA of skin cells potentially causing premature ageing.
 Parabens are also known to have mild oestrogen-mimicking properties, and research implicates parabens as a causative factor in male fertility problems and breast tumours in women.

-Isoproply Alcohol SD-40 - a solvent found in skincare products which can disrupt the skin’s protective barrier, and can lead to irregular pigmentation and age spots.
+Isopropyl Alcohol SD-40 - this is a solvent found in skincare products which can disrupt the skin's protective barrier, and lead to irregular pigmentation and age spots.

-Formaldehyde - a preservative used in nail hardeners, nail polish, and many cosmetics which is banned in Sweden and Japan.
+Formaldehyde - a preservative in nail hardeners, nail polish and many other cosmetics, which is currently banned in Sweden and Japan.
 Formaldehyde can cause allergic reactions and can lower immunity.
-The following may contain formaldehyde, may release formaldehyde or may break down into formaldehyde: 2-bromo-2-nitropropane-1,3-diol, Dazolidinyl urea, DMDM hydantoin, Imidazolidinyl urea, Quaternium 15.
+The following may contain formaldehyde, may release formaldehyde or may break down into formaldehyde: 2-bromo-2nitropropane-1,3-diol, Dazolidinyl urea, DMDM hydantoin, Imidazolidinyl urea and Quaternium 15.